coke/raku-cal/README.md

     -h

-Disable highlighting
+Disable highlighting.

     -n

-Display weeks vertically instead of horizontally (like ncal)
+Display weeks vertically instead of horizontally (like ncal).

+    -w

+Include week numbers (Only works with `-n`).